LuYang-2023/Insulator-Defect-Detection-YOLO/README.md

-This code originates from a paper currently being submitted to the Remote Sensing journal, with the manuscript number remotesensing-3032313.
-Upon publication, the code will be made publicly available.
-During the review process, if reviewers wish to examine the code, they are welcome to contact me via email, and I will provide the necessary access permissions.
+This code originates from a paper currently being submitted to the ***Remote Sensing*** journal, with the manuscript number ***remotesensing-3032313***.
+Upon publication, the code will be made publicly available. **During the review process, if reviewers wish to examine the code, they are welcome to contact me via email, and I will provide the necessary access permissions.**